 A construction phase plan (CPP) is a required document for all construction sites and should be proportional to the size or duration of the project.
-This health & safety plan is necessary under the Construction (Design and Management) regulations 2015 (CDM).
+Today, we will explore what a Construction Phase Plan is, its key elements, and why it’s so important for business success.

 What is a Construction Phase Plan?